 The Fund has created wealth for its long-term investors.
-Since inception and over the latest 10-year period, the Fund has outperformed its benchmark.
-Over the latest five-year period the Fund has underperformed its benchmark.
+Since inception and over the latest 10- and five-year periods, the Fund has outperformed its benchmark.
 The Fund experiences periods of underperformance in pursuit of its objective of creating long-term wealth for investors, without taking on greater risk of loss than the average balanced fund.